Reproduction in Plants

 When two parents are involved in the process, it is called sexual reproduction.
 Two gametes, viz. male and female gametes, are formed.
 The fusion of male and female gametes is called fertilization.
 Zygote is formed after fertilization.
 The zygote develops into an embryo and finally into a new individual.

-- Calyx: The outermost whorl is called calyx.
-It is composed of green leaf-like structures; called sepals.
+The outermost whorl of a flower is called calyx.
+It is composed of green leaf-like structures, called sepals.

-- Corolla: The second whorl is called corolla.
-It is composed of colourful structures; called petals.
+The second whorl of a flower is called corolla.
+It is composed of colourful structures, called petals.
 Petals are colourful so that insects and other animals can be attracted towards them.
 This is necessary for pollination.

-- Androecium: The third whorl is called androecium.
+The third whorl of a flower is called androecium.
 It is composed of stamens.
 Stamen has two main parts.
 The tube-like portion is called filament.
 The capsule like structure at the top is called anther.
-The anther produces pollen grains; which are the male gametes.
+The anther produces pollen grains, which are the male gametes.

-- Gynoecium: The whorl at the center is called gynoecium.
-It has a swollen base; called ovary and a tube-like structure; called style.
+The whorl at the center of a flower is called gynoecium.
+It has a swollen base, called ovary and a tube-like structure; called style.
 The top of the tube is somewhat flattened and is called stigma.
 Ovary produces the eggs or female gametes.

 What is the benefit of colourful petals for plants?